 - If you’re into fly fishing, bring your fly gear… you’ll have a ball

 - The fishing is brilliant, but if you need extra help then talk to Tommy, Dorian, Mitch or any of the team-they have lots of tricks up their sleeve to get you onto some barra.

 Arafura Bluewater Charters ticks all the boxes: big boat, roomy deck, uncluttered, clean, comfy, organised and has all the right tackle ready to go.
 Add in the crews beaming smiles and love of their work and you know it’s going to be a good day.

-- If you are getting little nibbles don’t hook them – wait for a bigger fish to come along and bite properly, you’ll know when this happens.
+- If you’re getting little nibbles don’t hook them – wait for a bigger fish to come along and bite properly, you’ll know when this happens.
 When you hook a large fish, shorter ‘lift-ups’ and ‘wind-downs’ is more effective.
-However you MUST keep the rod bent at all times, this helps stop the fish shaking the hook.
+However you must keep the rod bent at all times, this helps stop the fish shaking the hook

 - The crew have ice on board but bring an esky so you can transport your catch home from the boat – these are first class table fish and you want to keep them that way.